 They obsessively focus on making everything they do about the community they are trying to foster and build.
 They aren’t trying to promote their own name or become “larger than life,” and they never take on any kind of celebrity status.

 Even as the podcast has grown to be one of the most listened to in the country, they have stayed down-to-earth.
 Two guys being passionate about helping others reach financial independence.
 If anything, they’ve become more humble during the exponential growth of the podcast.

 How refreshing does that sound?
 In an online community of bloggers and podcasters who all seem to be projecting themselves as the experts, the two guys changing the community have found a different approach–“help thousands of people reach their financial goals.”

 Because of their humility and eagerness to learn, they are much more open to different approaches.
 They realize that personal finance is exactly that–personal.

-“We are not dogmatic here about any single approach to Financial Independence but want to foster conversation that allows all of us to reach our goal of financial independence faster.
+“I am not dogmatic here about any single approach to Financial Independence but want to foster conversation that allows to reach the goal of financial independence faster.
 The path this community chooses to follow to reach FI will be incredibly diverse but the conversation is guaranteed to be fascinating.

 Airmen, Anonymous Blogger at Military Dollar

 “The great thing about Brad and Jonathan is they’ve been able to capture the imagination of thousands of people with a message that, to many people, seems “nuts” (even though it’s not!).
 I’m in my mid-thirties and have been walking this path mostly by myself for over a decade because even though I found plenty of other FIRE people online, they were either much older than me or too hardcore.
 It’s great to see the FIRE spreading and the community building!”